AgoraIO-Community/Agora-Python-SDK/README.md

 3. Compile SDK.

-   Open Terminal and user `cd` to go to the repository root folder.
+   Open Terminal and use `cd` to go to the repository root folder.
 Then compile using:

    ```bash
    python3 setup.py build_ext --inplace